sanik-dev/Teichopsia/README.md

 # Teichopsia

-What appears to be reality is distorted by subtle changes only the discerning eye can catch.
-The protagonist, a young high school student, finds herself living what seems to be an ordinary life.
-With every sunrise, she attends school, chats with her friends, and engages in everyday activities.
-Yet, with each passing day, minor details around her start to deform.
-At first glance, all is as it should be.
-A sliding door here, a classroom desk there, and the unchanging tick-tock of the school's hallway clock.
-Yet, if you're perceptive enough, you'll begin to notice minute changes.
-A door operating just slightly off its track, a clock's rhythm barely missing a beat.
-And as these subtle oddities pile up, our protagonist grapples with mysterious migraines and fleeting visual disturbances - manifestations of teichopsia.
+In a jarring shift from the mundane, the protagonist, a young high school student, wakes up in an unfamiliar, dark space, with no recollection of how she got there or what happened prior.
+Instead of the comforting rituals of school and friendship, she's faced with an environment that's both eerie and inexplicable.
+Despite the darkness, tiny elements in her surroundings start to exhibit strange distortions.
+A shimmering light in the distance that keeps changing position, the echo of footsteps where there should be none, and the unsettling feeling that time itself is fractured.

+At first, these oddities might seem inconsequential, but as they accumulate, so do the protagonist's mysterious migraines and fleeting visual disturbances—manifestations of teichopsia.

-Your role, while seemingly benign, is to guide this young student.
-Your decisions, while appearing ordinary, hold the power to subtly shift the reality around her.
-But tread lightly.
-As the protagonist's awareness grows, she begins to question the world, her friends, and even the existence of an external influence: You.
+Your role in this unsettling scenario is to guide the young student through this enigmatic world.
+Though your decisions may seem inconsequential at first glance, they have the power to subtly alter the very fabric of her reality.
+But proceed with caution.
+As the protagonist becomes increasingly aware of the irregularities around her, she starts to question not just her surroundings but also the existence of an external influence: You.